vault27/Foundation/ospf.md

 - Configure RID explicitly

 ## Configuration and operations overview
-- Enable OSPF process with particular ID and configure router ID for it
+- Enable OSPF process with particular ID (number in IOS and word in Nexus) and configure router ID for it, or loopback is used
+- Iclude interfaces into OSPF using network command in IOS, we should include interfaces on which we peer and which we want to announce - and specify area
-- Enable OSPF on required interfaces and specify area
+- Enable OSPF on required interfaces and specify area - on Nexus
 - Enable OSPF on loopback to announce it

 ## Operations